 Each of these dreams take significant time, effort, and cost to complete.
 For this reason, the worst thing I could do is try my hand at all of them at the same time, willy-nilly!

 Give each dream the proper attention so it is done well and functions efficiently within the whole system.

 What we need now is a realistic schedule that not only breaks down the whole list into manageable steps, but that also considers emergent and limiting factors to put the steps into the most efficient and logical ORDER.

 Let’s dive in and see if we can make sense of this.

 I’m going to walk you through five exercises that will help you prioritize your dreams and plan phases of development.

-Hint: Feeling overwhelmed?
-See my 7 tips for starting a homestead without being overwhelmed!
+#2: Also see my tips for starting a homestead without being overwhelmed!